In Exercises 7 and 8, find the margin of error for the values of ... | Channels for Pearson+

 Margin of Error

 The margin of error quantifies the uncertainty in a statistical estimate.
 It indicates the range within which the true population parameter is expected to lie, given a certain confidence level.
-A higher margin of error suggests less precision in the estimate, while a lower margin indicates greater confidence in the results.
+A smaller margin of error suggests a more precise estimate, while a larger margin indicates more variability.
+It is commonly calculated using the formula: Margin of Error = z * (s / √n), where z is the z-score corresponding to the desired confidence level.

 Recommended video: